Osteoarthritis (OA) is a chronic disease. It causes degenerative (progressive) damage to your joints, including those in your:

 - lower back

-- the space between the bones in your joint is much smaller than it used to be.
+- The space between the bones in your joint is much smaller than it used to be.

-- The amount of fluid that lubricates your joint has decreased, although the joint may be swollen
+- The amount of fluid that lubricates your joint has decreased, although the joint may be swollen.

 - were older